aMytho/GlimBoi-Docs/content/docs/users/users.md

 ### Points

 An amount of currency.
 A user will earn a set amount when created.
 They earn more currency every 15 minutes if they are active in chat.
+See [Currency System](/docs/users/points)

 ### Quotes

 Quotes are saved chat messages the user has sent.
 Anyone can add a quote to any user.
-A random quote can be returned with the !quote command.
+See [quotes](/docs/users/quotes)

 ### Watch Time